-Serviced camper van and caravan sites, like Bunk Campers, are widespread across Ireland, so make sure to park up in a designated spot—not on farmland, a beach or at a roadside.
+Serviced camper van and caravan sites are widespread across Ireland, so make sure to park up in a designated spot—not on farmland, a beach or at a roadside.
 Ballyness Caravan Park in County Antrim is the ideal spot to set up camp for your trip along the Causeway Coast, while The Hideaway in Cork and Clifden Eco Beach Camping and Caravanning Park offer excellent facilities in beautiful locations.

 In recent years, glamping has soared in popularity, too.
 It ticks all the boxes, appealing both to those who are used to roughing it and want to add a bit of pampering to their camping, as well as those who have never before seen the inside of a tent.
 The location of the Aran Islands glamping grounds is unbeatable; Rossharbour’s lakeside cabins are a dream; while the incredible Luxury Glamping Truck at Larchfield Estate is serenity and swank all in one.

 What to do in the great outdoors

 It might sound obvious, but picnicking can be one of the greatest joys of any camping trip.
 There’s nothing like waking up on a dew-strewn morning, firing up the stove and frying some sausages, rashers and black pudding!
 Ireland’s fries are famous, so make sure to shop local at one of our markets, such as Cork City's English Market, for the authentic taste – and, as always, remember to quench any fires and take all your rubbish away with you.